 Professor, Department of Political Studies, Queen’s University, Canada

-Zsuzsa Csergő (Ph.D. in Political Science) serves as President of the Association for the Study of Nationalities (ASN).
+Following on her term as the ASN President of the Association for the Study of Nationalities (ASN), Zsuzsa Csergő serves as the inaugural Director of the association’s latest initiative, Virtual ASN.
 She is Professor in the Political Studies Department of Queen’s University in Kingston, Canada.

 She obtained her undergraduate education at the Babeș-Bolyai University in Cluj, Romania, and her graduate education at The George Washington University in Washington, DC.
 Before joining the Queen’s faculty, she was Assistant Professor of Political Science and Coordinator of the Women’s Leadership Program in U.S. and International Politics at The George Washington University.